UzairNoman/gofore_bb/README.md

 PS: The following requirement was incorrect (or not enough explained) as the APIs need to have some <BOOK TITLE> (or in the language of UI - the input box need to have some text) to query those 100 books, without a query I assume there is no way.
 Therefore, I use the default search "prisoner" to get those records on the page landing.

 **"It should display a scrollable *grid* of the first 100 books, with the book cover thumbnail, book title, and author."**

+I didn't prioritized designing and aesthetics, but rather focused on functional/non-functional requirements.
+To get more detailed insights of my designing, I would recommend visiting my portfolio https://uzairnoman.vercel.app/

 # Getting Started with Create React App